Lehre und Kurse

 Dr. Luca Caracciolo (FAU Erlangen-Nuremberg)

-His research focuses on the application of a wide spectrum of Provenance analysis techniques applied to basin analysis, particularly on the relationships between tectonics and sedimentation.
-Most relevant analytical approaches and research interests are Quantitative sedimentary provenance analysis; Sedimentary petrology and heavy minerals, detrital geochemistry, sedimentary processes (weathering / recycling, sorting and volcaniclastic sedimentation) diagenesis (cementation chronology, pore-water interaction, thermal history), Low-temperature thermochronology (Fission tracks and U-Th / He dating).
-He’s keen on using and integrating state of the art techniques – e.g. Raman and QemScan – and model compositional data to link sediment mineralogy to pre- and post-depositional sedimentary processes.
+His research focuses on the application of a broad spectrum of Provenance analysis techniques applied to basin analysis, particularly on the relationships between tectonics and sedimentation.
+Most relevant analytical approaches and research interests are quantitative sedimentary provenance analysis; Sedimentary petrology and heavy minerals, detrital geochemistry, sedimentary processes (weathering / recycling, sorting and volcaniclastic sedimentation) diagenesis (cementation chronology, pore-water interaction, thermal history), Low-temperature thermochronology (Fission tracks and U-Th / He dating) , Raman and QemScan – and model compositional data to link sediment mineralogy to pre- and post-depositional sedimentary processes.

 Dr. Linda M. Bonnell (Geocosm LCC)